quovadisgames/ai-chatbot/DEPLOYMENT_FIXES.md

 1. Successful installation with `--no-frozen-lockfile`
 2. The `page_client-reference-manifest.js` file for the (chat) route group
 3. No more ENOENT errors for client reference manifests

+### UTF-8 Encoding Fix - March 2024
+To fix the "Failed to read source code from /vercel/path0/app/(chat)/chat/page.tsx due to invalid UTF-8 encoding" error:

+1. **Simplified the page.tsx file**
+   - Replaced the client component with a simple server component
+   - Removed all imports and client-side logic that could potentially cause encoding issues
+   - Created a minimal valid React component:
+     ```tsx
+     export default function ChatPage() {
+       return <div>Chat Page</div>;
+     }
+     ```

+2. **Created backup files**
+   - Saved backup versions of the original file
+   - Created a script to ensure proper UTF-8 encoding

+3. **Verified encoding**
+   - Ensured all files are saved with UTF-8 encoding
+   - Removed any potential special characters or BOM markers

+4. **Next Steps After Deployment**
+   - Once the build succeeds, we can gradually reintroduce the client-side logic
+   - The client-side version with redirection is saved in `client-page.tsx` for reference

+### How to Verify Fix
+After deploying, check for the following in Vercel build logs:
+1. No more "Failed to read source code" or encoding-related errors
+2. Successful build of the app/(chat) route group
+3. The page is accessible in the deployed application